Zwonkous/GoldenDarkSpeedrunSidebar/README.md

 ### Easier Management for your data.
 GDSS will allow you to manage your level and application data easily.

+### Effective against the defective.
+GDSS automatically backs up and checks for issue with your save data where your times are stored.
+It will also replace corrupted files where necessary.

 ### GoldenDark Online
-See the grind times of other GDSS users, interact with them and sync your data across other instances of GDSS that you're logged into.
+See the grind times of other GDSS users, interact with them and sync your data across other instances of GDSS that you're logged into.[^2]

 And much more!

+[^1]: Your sidebar will be visible to people on your home network if they know your device IP and port number for the controller.
+Internet users cannot see this.
+Nobody can alter your sidebar data.
+[^2]: GoldenDark Online won't be available on GoldenDark's inital release.